FLOSSBoxIN/FeedMe/doc/en/patches_1.x.md

 - The new theme for E Ink screen.
 - Optimized global return, now you can disable it in Settings -> Control.
 - Optimized page. (display playback and download if page contains audio, the head space)
-- Provide copy to Clipboard menu when long click link.
+- Provide copy to Clipboard menu when long press link.
 - Adjust nav drawer width, according to the width of your phone.
 - Updated German
 - Fixed last updated time not change in some cases.